Table of Contents

 Probability of occurrence of either one or the other ‘mutually exclusive’ events is equal to the sum of probability of occurrence of each individual event.
 Rule of addition is applied to only mutually exclusive events.
 Addition rule is applied to ‘either/or’ cases only.

 Probability of occurrence of an ‘independent’ event is equal to the product of probability of occurrence of each individual event.
 Segregation of genes produce equal numbers of alleles which will assort independently.
-Outcomes of such crosses are predicted through multiplication rule of probability.
-Multiplication rule is applied to ‘both … and’ cases.
+Outcomes of such crosses are predicted through the multiplication rule of probability.
+The multiplication rule is applied to ‘both … and’ cases.

 Application of Probability to Test Crosses

 Phenotype can be explained while observing an individual as opposed to genotype.
-For a tall plant genotype can be either homozygous (Ee) or heterozygous (Tt).
+For a tall plant genotype can be either homozygous (TT) or heterozygous (Tt).

 - Homozygous is the ‘pure breed’ as only one type of gametes are produced.